Skip to content

 The main attraction is the breathtaking landscape that goes as far as the eye can see.
 To add to its magic, Ngarai Sianok is home to many flora and fauna.

-This place is actually quite popular among the local community because there is a jogging track and also a place for other sports.
+This place is quite popular among the local community because there is a jogging track and also a place for other sports.
 So, if you’re looking for a unique place to exercise, you might as well head here to enjoy the beautiful natural scenery of West Sumatra.

 Kelimutu – East Nusa Tenggara